St Hilary of Poitiers – Feast Day – January 13 2025

 Today’s saint was born a pagan, to pagans, in a pagan city.
 But his broad and deep education brought him into contact with Holy Scripture, where he found the truth he did not know he was seeking.

 St. Hilary was elected the bishop of Poitiers, France, about 350.
-His learning and intelligence inevitably placed him at the center of the violent theological battles of the 4th century.
+His learning and intelligence inevitably placed him at the centre of the violent theological battles of the 4th century.

 St. Hilary spent the better part of his adult life studying, writing, speaking and arguing to ensure that the Nicene Creed was understood and adhered to throughout the Church.
 He was even sent into exile by the Emperor for not conforming his views to Arian teachings.